 The European Commission should provide general as well as more specific clarification on the ultimate objectives behind information requirements within consumer protection laws and should give traders’ greater flexibility on how those objectives are best realized in specific instances.

 To provide an example: Article 5(1)(a) of the Consumer Rights Directive (CRD) 2011/83 requires the display of the “main characteristics” of the product prior to the conclusion of the purchase.
 Court rulings in Germany have indicated that the definition of “main characteristics” (i.e. information that needs to be displayed on the confirmation page) depends on what has been displayed earlier in the buying flow.
 As a result, it has proven difficult in practice for sellers to understand what information is actually required from them as well as for an online marketplace to technically display the required information on the page just before the order is placed.
-A preferred way forward would be leave it to the trader to decide what information should be provided when in order to enable consumers to make informed decisions.
-The trader’s decisions would depend on the type, context and stage of the transaction.
+A preferred way forward would be to leave additional flexibility to the trader to decide where and when information should be provided in order to enable consumers to make informed decisions.
+The trader’s decisions would depend on the type, context and stage of the transaction and still be submit to minimum requirements and the general principles.

 - Clear attribution of responsibility